UoB-COMSM0110/2024-group-10/README.md

 <img src="https://github.com/UoB-COMSM0110/2024-group-10/assets/47950124/0651d399-f1c2-4d23-9992-7438dd92188e" alt="sprint2-ezgif com-video-to-gif-converter" width="500">

+_Burn Charts for Sprint 1 and Sprint 2_

 By having additional meetings where necessary, it helped us to progress quickly as a team to complete all necessary tasks.
 This allowed clear communication and contributed to a well-understood workflow and minimised impact of individual disruptions to the team, as each member was familiar with the other’s work, reducing the impact of a developer being sick, on holiday, or facing unseen circumstances.